JuliaCon 2025

 Rushil Shah

-Student at MIT majoring in Physics and CS.
-Researching efficient algorithmic selection as part of the SmartSolve group.
+Undergraduate at MIT majoring in Physics and Computer Science.
+Currently researching algorithmic selection with LLM integration as a part of the SmartSolve group in Julia Lab.

 • Automated algorithm selection discovery via LLMs